 It may be beneficial for me to confer with your primary care physician with regard to your psychological treatment or to discuss any medical problems for which you are receiving treatment.

 It is my office policy to destroy clients’ records 10 years after our last meeting.
 Until then, I will keep your case records in a safe place and make them available when you authorize their release.

-After I destroy your records, I will retain, for up to 25 years, a one-page summary of the dates of treatment, number of sessions, why you came to see me, diagnoses, and any outcome information I have.
+After I destroy your records, I will retain, for up to 25 years, a summary of the dates of treatment, number of sessions, why you came to see me, diagnoses, and any outcome information I have.

 If I must discontinue our relationship because of illness, disability, or other presently unforeseen circumstances, I ask you to agree to let me transfer your records to another clinician who will make sure they are kept safe, confidential, and available when you want them, and then destroy them someday.